Welcome to today's edition of the Rush 24-7 Podcast.

 Auto industry.

-More than likely you wait to find out what the truth is.
+More than likely, you wait to find out what the truth is.

 In the meantime, if you have any sense yourself, you realize you're dealing with a bunch of frigging idiots.

-And then you realize it's the same bunch of frigging idiots that wants to administer your medical treatment, not just your insurance, your medical treatment.
+And then you realize it's the same bunch of frigging idiots that wants to administer your medical treatment.

-And then you gotta realize that these are the same frigging idiots that say they're gonna rebuild the economy with green jobs in this new environmental technology sector, but you haven't seen an ad for one of those jobs because not one of them's been created.
+And then you got to realize that these are the same frigging idiots that say they're going to rebuild the economy with green jobs in this new environmental technology sector.

 This whole thing, this whole administration, no more than a Charlie Foxtrot.

-And if you don't know what a Charlie Foxtrot is, ask your nearest military person, and they will tell you what a Charlie Foxtrot is.
+And if you don't know what a Charlie Foxtrot is, ask your nearest military person and they will tell you what a Charlie Foxtrot is.